 If it might be time for a new roof soon, first think about what’s most important to you — price, aesthetics, longevity, homeowner association rules — and go from there.
-Jim Eldredge, exterior product manager for Sears, can help you get started.
+Dave Lincon Director, Product Mgmt. & Bus.
+Development, Product Management for Sears, can help you get started.

 1. What are the roofing material options?

 - Wood shingles and shakes are beautiful, but they’re expensive to install and require [maintenance](/maintain).

 - Slate is costly, heavy (many homes can’t handle the weight) and expensive to install.
 On the upside, a slate roof will last a very long time.

 - Engineered slate is a slate alternative made from recycled rubber and plastic; it weighs less and costs less to install.

 - Metal roofs are inexpensive and long lasting, but might not fit with your home style or the neighborhood aesthetic.